-Joe Biden's Comments About Anita Hill & The Kavanaugh Hearings Speak Some Harsh Truths
+Joe Biden Said Some Harsh Truths About Anita Hill & The Kavanaugh Hearings

 Uncle Joe isn't pulling his punches.
 In his two years and change out of office, the former vice president has still been a formidable presence in the political world, weighing in on controversies and political upheaval, including his own.
 On March 26, he addressed one of the biggest controversies of his own political life and its influence on more recent ones — and Joe Biden's comments about Anita Hill and the Kavanaugh hearings really did not hold back.